karabayse/edabit/README.md

 * Owofied a sentence
 * Filter out empty arrays
 * Convert year to century
 * How Much is True?
+* Time for Milk and Cookies